sirfonzie/INF2004_LAB5/README.md

 #include "hardware/gpio.h"
 ```

 The following is the function for blinking the LED.
+Notice that each task is a forever loop.
+In this example, the LED will turn on for 2 seconds and turn off for 2 seconds.
 ```
 void led_task(__unused void *params) {
     while(true) {